magec/munin2graphite/README.markdown

     munin2graphite config.conf

 There is also a daemon version, bassically the same thing but wrapped up with the daemons gem.
 Its usage is as follows.
-By default the config file location will be /etc/munin2graphite/munin2graphite.conf
+By default the config file location will be /etc/munin2graphite/munin2graphite.conf.
+This daemon also supports to be run from /etc/init.d by means of a symbolic link.

     Usage: munin-graphite.rb <command> <options> -- <application options>